ushaprof/ai_case_study/README.md

 ### Cost Structure:
 **R&D Costs:** Waymo invests heavily in research and development, particularly in AI and machine learning, as well as in hardware for autonomous vehicles.

+> 	Saswat Panigrahi, Waymo’s chief product officer, said in an interview that the company was betting that its fixed costs, like the expense of lidar sensors and the number of human monitors it needs, will decrease over time.
+[The Daily Podcast, the NYTimes.](https://www.nytimes.com/2023/08/23/podcasts/the-daily/driverless-cars-san-francisco.html)

 **Operational Costs:** Operating a fleet of autonomous vehicles, maintaining infrastructure, and ensuring compliance with regulatory requirements are significant cost drivers.
 <br>